Finding Wiggle Room in Your Cloud Budget

 Public Cloud Financial Tools

 Amazon Web Services and Microsoft Azure offer Reserved Instances or RIs.
-These are not really computing “instances” but rather coupons that can be purchased to lock in a lower rate for the same computing instances you might have used otherwise.
-The longer-term you commit to, either 1- or 3-years) and the more you pay up-front, the greater the discount.
+These are not really computing “instances” but rather coupons that can lock in a lower rate for the same computing instances you might have used otherwise.
+The longer-term you commit to, either 1- or 3-years, and the more you pay up-front, the greater the discount.
 Discounts can approach 60% or more.
 But keep in mind that you are committing to a baseline of usage for every hour, of every day of the year or three years.

 AWS now offers Savings Plans which offer even more flexibility.
 Instead of determining the type and size of computing instance you expect to need, over such a long time period, you only have to commit to an hourly spend, in dollars.
 If Amazon launches a new instance type in a year or two, you can easily take advantage of it.